macchioni/macchioni.cc/content/blog/2018-02-02-Steven-Pinker-Enlightment-for-journalism.md

 - Op-eds should not use something blew up yesterday as the indication that the world is getting worse.

 - All claims have to be backed up by statistical data and comparisons with past periods.
-As Professor P. says: «Things may suck now, but in many cases they were worse in the past (Vietnam War was worse than Syrian conflict).
+As Professor P. says: «Things may suck now, but in many cases they were worse in the past» (Vietnam War was worse than Syrian conflict).

 ### Humans need help to be reasonable